Observation of Anomalous Josephson Effect in Nonequilibrium Andreev Interferometers

-In summary, our work reveals the first evidence of a voltage-controlled anomalous Josephson effect in metallic and non-magnetic SNS junctions configured as Andreev interferometers.
-The $\varphi_0$-states can be tuned by modifying the metal electrostatic potential and probed in flux-biased junctions.
-Our model provides a route to unambiguously determine the current-phase relation if large screening currents are present.
-These investigations are aligned with recent efforts to implement quantum elements for superconducting electronics such as Josephson phase batteries~\cite{szo16,str20}, SNS-transistors~\cite{mor98,sim18}, memory devices~\cite{lin15,gin16,bae14} or logic circuits~\cite{ter98,feo10}.
+In summary, our work reveals the first evidence of anomalous Josephson effect in metallic and nonmagnetic SNS junctions configured as Andreev interferometers in which time-reversal and inversion-symmetries are broken due to the metal topology.
+Our model provides a route to unambiguously determine the anomalous phase if large screening currents are present. $\varphi_0$-states can be tuned by modifying the metal electrostatic potential and probed in flux-biased junctions.
 HyQUIDs do not require side gates to control the electron density in semiconductor-based $\varphi_0$-junctions, complex 2DEG systems or scarce unconventional superconductors.
-Future works should focus on comprehending the role of irregular interfaces in the anomalous effect and on the implementation of hybrid $\varphi_0$-interferometers whose reentrance phenomena~\cite{pet98_2,gol97} occurs at standard qubit operation temperatures.